BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Website Updates and Social Media

 Could also include sharing the newsletters.
+This should also be a centralization of resources, could include links to training programs (T32, Postbac, MSURE) as well as events.

 ### Networking and Coffees